 Welcome to my food and wine blog.
-This blog highlights recent additions and updates to the website, as well as my tips on wine, wine reviews and food/wine pairing ideas.
+This blog highlights recent additions and updates to the website, as well as my tips on wine, wine reviews, wine theme decor, and food/wine pairing ideas.

 This food and wine pairing guide helps you select the right food and wine to go together.
 The key to food pairing is to keep the wine and food balanced so that neither one dominates the palate.

 Continue reading "Food and Wine Pairing: The Food Wine Guide"

 The New York wine country regions are home to some excellent wines, even though they are less well known than other regions.
 One example is the Finger Lakes wine country.